 Personal income tax

-- A 5.2 percent rate that applies for the 2014 tax year to wages, interest and dividends and long-term capital gains.
-Beginning with the 2015 tax year, the rate drops to 5.15 percent.
+- A 5.15% rate that applies for the 2015 tax year to wages, interest and dividends, and long-term capital gains.
+Beginning with the 2016 tax year, the rate drops to 5.1%.

-- A 12 percent rate applies to short-term capital gains, long- and short-term capital gains on collectibles and installment sales before 1996 that are classified as capital gain income.
+- A 12% rate applies to short-term capital gains, long- and short-term capital gains on collectibles, and installment sales before 1996 that are classified as capital gains income.

-A Massachusetts full-year and/or part-year resident is required to file a state tax return if his or her Massachusetts gross income is in excess of $8,000.
+A Massachusetts full-year or part-year resident is required to file a state tax return if his Massachusetts gross income is in excess of $8,000.

 Form 1, Resident Income Tax Return, is due by April 15, or the next business day if that date falls on a weekend or holiday.

-The state's Limited Income Credit is available for taxpayers whose income falls below the specified filing threshold for their status.
-This credit is an alternative tax calculation that can result in a tax reduction for people whose income is close to the no-tax status threshold.
+The state's limited income credit is available for taxpayers whose incomes fall below the specified filing thresholds for their statuses.
+This credit is an alternative tax calculation that can result in a tax reduction for a taxpayer whose income is close to the no-tax status threshold.
 The credit is not available to married taxpayers who file separate returns.
 See the Form 1 instructions for details.

-Massachusetts imposes a 6.25 percent sales tax on retail sales of tangible personal property in Massachusetts by any vendor.
+Massachusetts imposes a 6.25% sales tax on retail sales of tangible personal property in Massachusetts by any vendor.

 Personal and real property taxes

-Lower rates among jurisdictions, however, don't necessarily mean lower tax bills; that is determined by the assessed value of property (based on 100 percent of the fair market value) within a municipality.
+Lower rates among jurisdictions, however, don't necessarily mean lower tax bills; that is determined by the assessed value of property (based on 100% of the fair market value) within a municipality.

 Property is taxed according to its class: residential, open space, commercial, industrial and personal property.

-All real and tangible personal property taxes are due in two installments.
+All real and tangible personal property taxes are due in 2 installments.
 The first half of the tax is due by Nov.
-1 in the year of assessment or within 30 days from the mailing date of the tax bill, whichever is later.
+1 in the year of assessment or within 30 days from the mailing date of the tax bill -- whichever is later.
 The second half of the tax is due by May 1 of the year following the assessment year.

-There are several property tax exemptions and deferrals available for certain taxpayers and/or types of property.
+There are several property tax exemptions and deferrals available for certain taxpayers and types of property.

 Inheritance and estate taxes